-Element Mastery Proficient Basic Below Basic Problem Identification and Definition The student dearly and accurately identifies and insightfully defines all aspects of a problem.
-The student clearly and accurately identifies and defines must expects of the problem.
-The student identifies and defines same aspects of the problem.
+Element Mastery Proficient Basic Below Basic Problem Identification and Definition The student clearly and accurately identifies and insightfully defines all aspects of a problem.
+The student clearly and accurately identifies and defines must aspects of the problem.
+The student identifies and defines some aspects of the problem.
 The student does not identify and/or define the problem.
-Selection of a Strategy The student utilizes prior branchings and available resources to select and decelop a creative and appropriate strategy for correct problem.
-The student utilizes prior brandeage and available resources to select and develop a reasonable strategy for current problem.
-The student utilizes some prior towolodge and some reasons to select and develop a reasonable strategy for current problem.
-The student does not develop a reasonable strategy for current problem.
-Application of Strategy The student's selected strategy is demonstrated to work through a thorough, imaginative/logical and insightful process.
+Selection of a Strategy The student utilizes prior broadcalge and available resources to select and deadop a creative and appropriate strategy for correct problem.
+The student utilizes prior broadcalge and available resources to select and develop a reasonable strategy for current problem.
+The student utilizes some prior brandicity: and some reasones to adject and develop a reasonable strategy for current problem.
+The student data not develop a reasonable strategy for current problem.
+Application of Strategy The student's selected strategy is demonstrated to work through a through, imaginative/logical and insightful process.
 The student's selected strategy is demonstrated to work through a through, imaginative/logical process.
-The student's selected strategy is demonstrated through a somewhat imaginative/logical process.
-The student's selected strategy is poorly/root demonstrated.
+The student's selected strategy is demonstrated through a somewhat inaginative/logical process.
+The student's selected strategy is postly/net demonstrated.
 Reflection The student evaluates the process to determine how well it solved the problem.
 The student offers reflective alternatives or additional perspectives on the problem.
 The student evaluates the process to determine how well it solved the problem.
 The student offers some alternatives or additional perspectives on the problem.
-The student evaluates the process to determine how well it solved the problem.
-The student offers few alternatives or additional perspectives on the problem.
+The student evoluties the process to determine how well it solved the problem.
+The student offers fem alternatives or additional perspectives on the problem.
 The student does not evaluate the process to determine how well it solved the problem.
-The student does not offer alternatives or perspectives on the problem.
-Communication The student is able to describe/interpret results and conclusions depret and conclusions depretainty and conclusions when appropriate.
-The student is able to describe/interpret results and conclusions alexpately with the use of supporting materials when appropriate.
-The student attempts to the critical action of the control of the The student does not describe/interpret results and conductors and does not use supporting materials.
+The student does not office alternatives or perspectives on the problem.
+Communication The student is able to describe/interpret results and conclusions dearly and concisely with the use of supporting materials when appropriate.
+The student is able to describe/interpret results and ovelosions alequately with the use of supporting materials when appropriate.
+The student attempts to descrite/interpret results and sandusians with the use of some supporting materials when appropriate.
+The student does not describe/interpret results and souchsions and does not use supporting materials.